ratiw/line-messaging/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/ratiw/linemessaging.svg?style=flat-square)](https://packagist.org/packages/ratiw/linemessaging)

-> This package was developed to replace the use LINE Notify.
+> This package was developed to replace the use LINE Notify
 > as it will be discontinued on March 31, 2025.

 ## Basic Usage